 When combined with regular physical activity, a balanced diet can help prevent conditions such as: ObesityType 2 diabetesCardiovascular diseaseOsteoporosisCertain cancers

 Balancing each meal with the proper food groups and the correct amount of food is the start of a balanced diet.
 At first, you will need to plan each meal.
 Once you are more comfortable with food groups and portion sizes, it will be easier to create balanced meals.
 Some key tips from the US Department of Agriculture (USDA) include: Enjoy food, but eat less.Half of your plate should be filled with vegetables or fruits.Half of the grains you consume should be whole grains.When consuming dairy, choose fat-free or low-fat (1%) options.Keep sodium levels in your diet low.
 Choose foods low in sodium.Drink water instead of sugary drinks.

 is a website of the USDA.
 It can help you identify foods by their food group and show how much of each food to include in a meal.

-Exact amounts of each food group and calories you will vary based on your age, sex, and activity level.
-The website has a tool called the
+Exact amounts of each food group and calories you will need vary based on your age, sex, and activity level.

-.
-Refined grains are are grain products missing the nutritional elements of the whole grain because of processing.
+whole.
+Refined grains are grain products missing the nutritional elements of the whole grain because of processing.
 Enriched grains are processed grains that have nutrients like vitamins, folic acid, and iron added back in.